Theodosius Dobzhansky: Final illness and the "Light of Evolution"

 Dobzhansky's wife Natasha died of coronary thrombosis on February 22, 1969.
 Earlier (on June 1, 1968), Theodosius had been diagnosed with lymphocytic leukemia (a chronic form of leukemia), and had been given a few months to a few years to live.
 He retired in 1971, moving to the University of California, Davis where his student Francisco J. Ayala had been made assistant professor, and where he continued working as an emeritus professor.
 He published one of his most famous essays "Nothing in Biology Makes Sense Except in the Light of Evolution" in 1973, influenced by the paleontologist and priest Pierre Teilhard de Chardin.

 By 1975, his leukemia had become more severe, and on November 11 he traveled to San Jacinto, California, for treatment and care.
-Working till his last day as a Professor of Genetics, Dobzhansky died (from heart failure) on December 18, 1975, in Davis, California.
+Working until his last day as a professor of genetics, Dobzhansky died (from heart failure) on December 18, 1975, in Davis, California.
 He was cremated, and his ashes were scattered in the Californian wilderness.